-Complaints Procedure
+Complaints Information

-Blakewater Solicitors aim is to deliver quality legal advice with a personal service at a fair cost.
+Blakewater Certus Solicitors aim is to deliver quality legal advice with a personal service at a fair cost.

 We recognise that sometimes situations may arise where clients may not be satisfied with the service provided.
 In such circumstances we have a complaints procedure in place to ensure that any issues are rectified at soon as possible.

-Any complaint raised will be assessed independently and will provide us with an opportunity to improve our services to all our clients.
+Any complaint raised will be assessed and will provide us with an opportunity to improve our services to all our clients.
 We will try to resolve the matter fairly and efficiently.
 We will apologise if we are at fault and will do our best to offer a suitable solution.

 Stage 1